• Skip to primary navigation

 • 1 preserved thousand year old egg (add more if you like)

-• sliced pork use as much or little as you like
+• marinated pork use as much or little as you like

-• ½ cup jasmine rice or short grain rice
+• ½ cup cooked rice (jasmine rice or short grain rice)

 • ½ teaspoon salt